 Ditch the white bread, white rice, and cookies.
 Replace them with whole-wheat bread, brown rice, and wheat crackers.
 Whole grains keep you full longer, which can cut down food cravings and make you less irritable.

-Light therapy is an effective treatment for seasonal affective disorder (SAD), and there’s it might help with a severe form of PMS called premenstrual dysphoric disorder (PMDD).
+Light therapy is an effective treatment for seasonal affective disorder (SAD), and there’s

 Women with PMDD get especially sad, anxious, or moody before their period.
 It’s not certain whether sitting under a bright light for a few minutes each day improves moodiness in PMS, but it can’t hurt to try.

 If you feel anxious, stressed, and depressed around the time of your period, a massage could be just the thing to calm your mind.
 A 60-minute massage lowers levels of cortisol — a hormone involved in your body’s stress response.
 It also increases serotonin — a chemical that makes you feel good.

 Skip the morning java jolt in the days before your period.
 The same goes for caffeinated sodas and tea.
 Caffeine enhances PMS symptoms like irritability and jitteriness.
 Caffeine can increase the ache in your breasts and the number of cramps because it increases prostaglandin production in the body.
 It also disrupts sleep, which can leave you feeling groggy and cranky.
 Sleeping better will improve how you feel.
 Some studies say some caffeine is acceptable, however.

 In addition to increasing your risk for conditions like cancer and chronic obstructive pulmonary disease (COPD), smoking can